tibs/fish-and-chips-and-kafka-talk/notes.rst

 * STOCKIST - now listens to (all of) 'ORDER' topic, and (all of) 'COOK' topic, to work out what consumables (portions of chips, cod, plaice) are being used.
 May also be using OpenSearch, or might be using a database.

+.. note:: For the slides, probably better to just use the STATISTICIAN, so
+          that we only have one example of sending data to OpenSearch

 An order with plaice
 --------------------